mlibrary/about-publishing/src/content/features/open-access-publishing-in-asian-studies.md

           University's institutional repository.
 ALC is a center for the exploration of the humanities of Asia, where students are invited to cross the boundaries of nations and of disciplines a deep local knowledge and a broad global perspective.
+You can explore many other interesting open-access materials from Michigan authors in Deep Blue's multiple Communities and Collections.
         heading: Michigan Asian Languages and Cultures Collection on Deep Blue
         button_text: Browse the Collection
         button_link: https://deepblue.lib.umich.edu/handle/2027.42/100257